crazy-max/docker-syntaxhighlighter/README.md

 ## Build

-You can build this image yourself if you want for example include more custom brushes / themes :
+You can build this image yourself if you want :

 ```bash
 $ docker build -t sxh -f ./Dockerfile .